Markay12/LearnCppPart2/README.md

 ```
 This can also be done for 3D and 4D arrays
 * NOTE: this is especially useful for artificial intelligence with mapping
+In java when we pass an array into a method, we can change that array and those changes will be reflected
+* Seems to be a pass by reference

+This is not however, it is pass by address/pointer
+We can change contents of an array, but we cannot change the array itself

+## Passing Arrays in Java
+We pass by constant reference

+### Pass by Reference Safety
+We can make apssing by refence safe
+The main drawback ehre is the possibility of side-effects
+- Once agagin side-effects are unexpected and undesired outputs

+We can avoid this by making our Reference Parameters into Constant reference params
+Use const in our keywork, this makes the reference into a constant
+* The param cannot be changed
+* Gain advantages of passing through reference, but keeps data safe
+* Disables multiple returns

+### Pass by Address/Pointer
+Passing a pointer allows us to tow the line between value and reference
+We are still working with memory addresses but working indirectly
+The pointer that is passed is passed by value
+* we cannot chang ethe address assigned
+* we can change the contents of what's in the memory of that location

+`void doStuff(int* val);`
+Pass a pointer directly, or the reference to the variable